 Early in 1850 he left France on another expedition, this time to West Africa, but died of malaria on board ship along the West African coast. .

 François Levaillant (1753-1824) – explorer, author, naturalist, and ornithologist extraordinaire was born in Paramaribo, the capital of Dutch Guiana (now Suriname) on the Atlantic coast.
 So he was the first fellow-colonist to write about exploring the Cape.
 My previous explorers were from old countries: Sweden, Scotland and Holland, but Levaillant was born in a colony and grew up in that freer society.
-His French father, originally from Metz, was a rich merchant and served as French Consul.
+His French father, originally from Metz in NE France, was a rich merchant and served as French Consul.
 His parents had a great interest in natural history, and the family frequently traveled to various parts of that beautiful South American Dutch colony.

 As a youngster, Levaillant began collecting insects and caterpillars, which he arranged according to his own system.
-Later when he focused on birds he used a similar system to identify them, giving only French names to species that he discovered and refusing to use the systematic nomenclature introduced by Carl Linnaeus.
+Later when he focused on birds he used a similar system to identify them, giving only appropriate and descriptive French names to species that he discovered and refusing to use the systematic nomenclature introduced by Carl Linnaeus.
 Some of the names he used remain in use today as common names for birds.

 Levaillant was twelve, his family left Dutch Guiana and traveled to

 Europe.
 They landed at the Netherlands and eventually went to Metz